-Many salon and spa employees believe they have the automatic right to have bank (public) holidays off.
+With an extra public holiday coming up in June for the Jubilee celebrations some of your salon team may assume they have the automatic right to have bank (public) holidays off.

 The short answer is no.

 Contrary to popular belief there is no statutory legal right to bank holidays.
-Whether someone is legally entitled to a bank holiday is entirely dependent on the wording of their contract.
+Whether someone is legally entitled to a bank holiday is entirely dependent on the wording of their contract of employment.

-The law on time off and public holidays
+The UK law on time off for public holidays

-Annual leave entitlements should be agreed when a new salon employee starts work.
+Under UK law annual leave entitlements should be agreed when your new salon employee starts work.
 Details of their holidays and holiday pay should be clearly stated in their written statement or contract of employment.

-The law only requires you to give your salon employees 28 days holiday per annum (for staff working 5 days per week).
+The law only requires you to give your salon employees 28 days holiday per annum (for employees working five days per week).

 This minimum 28 days can include bank holidays but it doesn’t have to.
-It’s up to you as salon owner to decide when you agree terms with a new team member.
+It’s entirely up to you as salon owner to decide this when you agree terms with a new team member.

 Contractual v statutory entitlement for bank holidays